-How Do I Select the Right Professionals?
+How do I select the right professionals?

-- Ask friends and business associates for referrals. - Interview several candidates--Remember, you are the customer. - Do they have expertise relevant to you? - Are your personalities compatible? - Is the person you interview the one you will deal with? - What is the fee structure? - Evaluate larger firms vs. sole practitioner--Larger firms have more resources but may lack personal service, and you may get assigned to a "junior."
+- Ask friends and business associates for referrals - Interview several candidates remember, YOU are the customer! - Do they have the relevant experience? - Are your personalities compatible? - Is the person you interview the person you will be working with? - What is the fee structure? - Evaluate larger firms vs. sole practitioners.
+Large firms have more resources but may lack personal service and you may be assigned to a junior employee.

+Accountants:

-Accountants: Decide what accounting services you will need.
-Pay for what you cannot do yourself.
+Decide what accounting services you will need.